 Tools for running functional testing include Apache JMeter and Selenium.
 Apache JMeter is a load testing tool for Web applications.
 Selenium is a test framework for Web applications, particularly for UIs.

 As part of the overall plan, include not only tasks to develop and maintain your functional tests, but also to provision and to maintain a test environment in which you run the functional tests before you significantly change anything in your deployment.
-For example, run functional tests whenever you upgrade AM, AM policy agents, or any custom components, and analyze the output to understand the effect on your deployment.
+For example, run functional tests whenever you upgrade AM, AM web and Java agents, or any custom components, and analyze the output to understand the effect on your deployment.

 18.104.22.168.
 Planning Service Performance Testing